philc/book-notes/slack - tom demarco.md

     * rework due to inopportune abort of previous task +
     * immersion time for think-intensive tasks +
     * frustration (emotional immersion in previous task) +
-    * loss of team binding effect.
+    * loss of team binding effect
   * From a live study of software developers in 1984, "we modeled performance against task-switching frequency and came to the conclusion that the best way to understand task switching was to assume that each switch imposes a direct penalty of 20m of concentration."